-Primary tumor stage (pT) is an important prognostic indicator in colonic adenocarcinomas; however, cases that have no muscle fibers beyond the advancing tumor edge but also show no extension beyond the apparent outer border of muscularis propria (termed pT2int), have not been previously studied.
+Primary tumor stage (pT) is an important prognostic indicator in colonic adenocarcinomas; however, cases that have no muscle fibers beyond the advancing tumor edge but also show no extension beyond the apparent outer border of the muscularis propria (termed pT2int) have not been previously studied.

 To address the clinicopathologic characteristics and prognosis of pT2int tumors.

 We recharacterized 168 colon carcinomas and compared pT2int cases to bona fide pT2 and pT3 tumors.